Data engineer vs. data scientist: What’s the difference and which should you hire?

 A data engineer building a data infrastructure

 Data engineers typically have educational backgrounds in computer science and software engineering.
-They earn an estimated $99,242 per year and are listed as the eighth fastest-growing job in the United States.

-Responsibilities and core tasks
+Data engineers: Responsibilities and core tasks

 Data engineers use a variety of languages to build data architectures, develop modeling processes and create reliable data flows.
 These include: